ohtaman/remip-mcp/README.md

 [![CI](https://github.com/ohtamans/remip-mcp2/actions/workflows/ci.yml/badge.svg)](https://github.com/ohtamans/remip-mcp2/actions/workflows/ci.yml)

-This project provides a Model Context Protocol (MCP) server that uses a Pyodide environment to model Mixed-Integer Programming (MIP) problems and solve them with a ReMIP (Remote MIP) API.

-## Project Overview

-This project is a Node.js server that implements the Model Context Protocol (MCP).
-It exposes tools to generate, solve, and process MIP problems.
+This project provides a service for modeling and solving Mixed-Integer Programming (MIP) problems.
+It is designed to be used as a tool within a larger system that follows the Model Context Protocol (MCP).

+## What is this?

+This is a server that gives you tools to solve complex optimization problems.
+You can define your problem using Python's `pulp` library, send it to the server, and get a solution back.
+The server handles the complicated parts of setting up the problem and communicating with the solver.

+It's useful for anyone who needs to solve resource allocation, scheduling, or other optimization tasks without wanting to build the entire solving pipeline themselves.

+## Core Features

+This server provides three main tools:

+*   **`generate_mip_problem`**: Takes your Python code (using the `pulp` library) and transforms it into a standard MIP problem format (.lp file).
+This is the first step to solving your problem.
+*   **`solve_mip_problem`**: Takes the problem file generated in the previous step and sends it to a powerful MIP solver.
+It streams live updates, so you can see the solver's progress in real-time.
+*   **`process_mip_solution`**: Once you have a solution, this tool lets you run another Python script to validate, analyze, or format the results into a more human-readable format.

+## How It Works

-The server is built with TypeScript and Express.
-It uses Pyodide to run Python code, specifically the `pulp` library, to define the optimization problem.
-The problem is then sent to a ReMIP (Remote MIP) solver service for solving.
+The server is built with Node.js and uses a technology called **Pyodide** to safely run your Python code without you needing to install Python yourself.

-The server supports streaming updates for logs and solver metrics back to the client as MCP notifications.

-**Key Technologies:**
-*   Node.js
-*   TypeScript
-*   Express
-*   Model Context Protocol SDK (`@modelcontextprotocol/sdk`)
-*   Pyodide
-*   `pulp` (Python library for optimization modeling)

-**Architecture:**
-1. An Express server listens for MCP requests.
-2. The `generate_mip_problem`, `solve_mip_problem`, and `process_mip_solution` tools are registered with the MCP server.
-3. When `generate_mip_problem` is called, it executes user-provided Python code using Pyodide to generate a problem definition.
+1. You call the `generate_mip_problem` tool with your optimization model written in Python.
+2. The server runs your code and creates a problem file.
+3. You then pass this file to the `solve_mip_problem` tool.
-4. When `solve_mip_problem` is called, the problem is sent to a ReMIP server using the `ReMIPClient`.
+4. The server sends the problem to a **ReMIP (Remote MIP) solver**.
-5. The `ReMIPClient` streams `log` and `metric` events back during the solving process.
-6. These events are relayed as MCP notifications to the client.
-7. Once the solution is found, it is returned as the result of the tool call.
-8. The `process_mip_solution` tool can be used to validate or analyze the solution using a Python script.
+5. As the solver works, it sends back logs and progress metrics, which you receive as notifications.
+6. Once finished, you get the final solution.
+7. You can then use `process_mip_solution` to work with the results.

 ---

+## For Developers

+This section contains information for developers who want to contribute to or run this project locally.

 ### Building and Running